koushikgurijala/robotshop-v2/shipping/readme.md

  * ➡️ Click on Settings Tab ➡️ visit Security ➡️ Secrets ➡️ Actions, then
  * ➡️ Add a secret and name it **GITHUB_TOKEN**  and in the value field paste the **token** you obtained from the above(1st) step

-2. **Request SonarQube Team for access to a new project**
- * Access Request Instructions:
- * Identify a unique name of the project to be created in SonarQube [https://sonarqube.cloudapps.telus.com/] ex: cdo-triangulum-ctv for this app
- * This is where all your reports will be published
- * Also request for mapping your GitHub project in SonarQube [You should give the GitHub Repo Name to SonarQube Admins for mapping Repo with SonarQube Project]

-3. **Once access is obtained to SonarQube ➡️ Go to Your name displayed on the left side Top corner**
- * ➡️ Then Click on My Account
- * ➡️ then go to Security
- * ➡️ Enter a meaningful name for the token ➡️ Click on Generate
- * ➡️ Copy/preserve the token [This is the token that enables authentication of your Github Workflow execution to publish results in SonarQube]

-4. **After you obtain SonarQube Token...**
-* ➡️ Come to your GitHub Repo, Click on Settings Tab, visit Security
-* ➡️ Secrets ➡️ Actions, then
-* ➡️ Add a secret and name it **SONAR_TOKEN** and in the value field paste the **token** obtained from the above(3rd) step

-5. **Request Google Cloud COE Team for creation of Google Artifact Registry (This is needed for storing your Build artifacts)**
+2. **Request Google Cloud COE Team for creation of Google Artifact Registry (This is needed for storing your Build artifacts)**
 * ➡️ Identify a project name, Ex: trianngulum-ctv for this app
 * ➡️ Identiy a location or obtain the location from the Google Cloud COE ex: us-central1 or multi-region
 * ➡️ Identify a name for the repository and type (maven, gradle, docker etc).
 It is docker for this project and name is telus-robot-shop (Image name rs-shipping)
 * ➡️ Then Create a service principal with write access to Google Artifact Repository
 * ➡️ Go to Keys Section and then download the JSON Key

-6. 4. **After you obtain GOOGLE CLOUD Service Principal JSON File...**
+3. **After you obtain GOOGLE CLOUD Service Principal JSON File...**
 * ➡️ Come to your GitHub Repo, Click on Settings Tab, visit Security
 * ➡️ Secrets ➡️ Actions, then
-* ➡️ Add a secret and name it **GOOGLE_TOKEN** and in the value field paste the content from downloaded **JSON file** obtained from the above(5th) step
+* ➡️ Add a secret and name it **GOOGLE_TOKEN** and in the value field paste the content from downloaded **JSON file** obtained from the above(2nd) step

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

 <!-- STEP2 -->
-<h3 id="step2"> 🔰 STEP 2: Maven Setup Instructions for Mockito</h3>
+<h3 id="step2"> 🔰 STEP 2: Maven Setup Instructions for WireMock</h3>

 1. **General Info**

-Mockito is a framwork for mocking responses to API calls.
-Mockito responds to a request using JSON key value pairs.
-For testing an application, we need JUnit or any other similar testing framwork and mockito framework.
+WireMock is a framework for mocking responses to LIVE API calls made from client (System Under Test SUT) to an other microservice.
+Wiremock server acts as the mock Service and responds to a request made via HTTP call by returning JSON key value pairs.
+For testing this application, we need TestNG or any other similar testing framwork with RestAssure and WireMock Server.
+We have configured WireMock server as a docker which responds to requests made my SUT.

 <p>Under Dependencies section in POM.XML, Add the below</p>

 ```XML